-It was a lovely Saturday morning in late April when we started on a walk through some of the quieter districts of Manhattan.
-It turned out to be even nicer than we had expected.
+It was a lovely Saturday morning in late April when we started on a walk through some of the quieter districts of Manhattan, starting with the High Line.

 We followed the High Line south through the district of Chelsea into Greenwich Village – The Bohemian capital of America, home to the Beat generation and the counterculture movement of the 1950s and ’60s.
 From here we made our way to the parks at Washington Square, Union Square and Madison Square.
 At the latter we finished with admiration at the iconic Flatiron building.

 This is a great walk, only 5 km long, and you can spend as much time as you like on the way.
 And you should spend some time.
 There are not so many “sights”, it is more about getting into the atmosphere of an easy-going way of life, right in the middle of busy Manhattan.
 If you would like a relaxing walk in NYC, this is it.

 There is a map at the bottom of the article showing all my New York walks.
 It is useful for more detailed studies.